+Even having applied the shortening argument twice, and having a new more restrictive notion of non-divergent, the non-divergent sequences are still far from being constant.
+Thus, we have yet another layer to our analysis.
+In this case, we construct a new splitting of our limit group $L$ dual to a tree that we construct as a quotient of the Cayley graph of $L$.
+This splitting has an algebraic property which we call {edge-twisted} (see Definition~\ref{def:edge-twist}).
+We prove some technical results about edge-twisted splittings in Appendix~\ref{app:edge-twist}, and applying these to our splitting of $L$ allows us to conclude that each vertex group in the geometric decomposition of $L$ is itself a limit group coming from a sequence of homomorphisms to geometric 3-manifolds.
+Finally, we can complete the proof by using the results of the third author \cite{Liang} to understand these limit groups over geometric 3-manifolds.

+This paper is in some sense a culmination of the prior work \cite{GH,Liang} of the authors.
+On the other hand, we expect the tools in this paper to be useful for many other questions about maps between $3$--manifold groups.
+In particular, although Theorems~\ref{t:main} and \ref{t:DCC} are immediate from the Hilbert Basis Theorem in the case of Kleinian groups, we believe that the tools built in this paper will be useful for other questions about maps between and to Kleinian groups, and we intend to pursue this direction in future work.

 We now outline the contents of this paper.
 In Section~\ref{s:outline of proof} we outline the proof of Theorem~\ref{t:main} and use this to derive Theorem~\ref{t:DCC}.
 In Section~\ref{s:outline of proof} Theorem~\ref{t:main} is reduced to four results, proved later in the paper.
 In Section~\ref{s:reduction} we prove Theorem~\ref{t:reduction}, which allows us to focus on a restricted class of $3$--manifold groups.
 In Section~\ref{s:geo decomp} we consider various splittings of limit groups.
 Later sections are dedicated to the proof of the main technical result, Theorem \ref{t:collapsing Divergent}.
-Our approach is to construct limiting actions on $\R$-trees, so as to be able to apply the Rips machine and an analogue of Sela's shortening argument.

-We briefly describe the novelties of this paper.
-In Section~\ref{s:collapsing Divergent} we introduce the {\em collapsed space}, a variant of a construction of Farb from \cite{farb:relhyp}.
-This is carefully tuned so that the limiting $\R$-tree built in Section~\ref{s:R-trees} behaves well and so that the shortening argument in Section~\ref{s:res-short} proceeds smoothly.
-In Section~\ref{s:non-divergent} we consider the case that actions on the collapsed space do not diverge, and find another tree upon which to act.
-In this section, we introduce the class of \emph{edge-twisted} graphs of groups (see Definition~\ref{def:edge-twist}), which have the property that certain vertex groups are finitely generated (Theorem~\ref{t:fin gen}, proved in Appendix~\ref{app:edge-twist}), which is key to our proof.